Emacs: here I go again

 I also like the tinkering that it allows.
 But that is also its/my pitfall: I can spend hours/days/weeks tinkering without ever doing anything really productive.

-has become overly complex, so I tend to go look for a pre-packaged setup like Prelude Emacs, which bundles a consistent set of pre-configured packages and settings.
-This greatly simplifies my .emacs
+So, every couple of years or so, my .emacs has become overly complex, so I tend to go look for a pre-packaged setup like Prelude Emacs, which bundles a consistent set of pre-configured packages and settings.
+This greatly simplifies my .emacs and frees me from maintaining it.

 But then, after again a couple of years, I find that the whole pre-packaged deal restricts my right to self-determination.
 And I decide to start my own .emacs from scratch.
 Which is where I am at now: